danielraban/cordova-diagnostic-plugin/README.md

 # Usage

-The core plugin module is exposed via the global `cordova.plugins.diagnostic` object and it aliases all functions and properties of the other optional modules.
+The core plugin module is exposed via the global `cordova.plugins.diagnostic.hathway` object and it aliases all functions and properties of the other optional modules.
 If a function is called on the core module for an optional module which is not installed, a JS error will be raised by the core module.

 ## Core module